vonderborch/vonderborch/README.md

 # My Personal Projects

 ## Latest Updates
+2022/08/06:
+- Updated ToDoList app with some extra functionality/improvements
+- Added Velentr.Helpers library
+- Tweaks to the SolutionCreator templates that I've built based on usage

 2022/08/05:
 - Added FnaUpdater to Apps section - a way to keep FNA up-to-date more easily
 - Added SolutionCreator to Apps section - a way to create solution templates without relying on Visual Studio directly